HuaMick/20250526_Reejig/memory_bank/notes.md

    - Integration with REST API for skill gap analysis
    - Enhanced error handling and retry mechanisms for API failures
    - Performance optimization for bulk processing

+### Skill Gap Analysis Implementation (as of 2025-06-05)

+**1. Skill Gap Analysis Function Implementation:**
+   - Implemented `get_skills_gap` function in `src/functions/get_skills_gap.py` to identify skills present in a target occupation but missing in a source occupation
+   - Initially used `get_occupation_skills` but later updated to use `get_occupation_and_skills` to leverage its API fallback capability
+   - Key findings during implementation:
+     - All occupations have the same skills unless filtered by LV scale > 0
+     - Updated function to filter out skills with proficiency level 0
+     - Used occupation codes 11-1011.00 (Chief Executives) and 11-2021.00 (Marketing Managers) for testing as they have different skills after filtering

+**2. Integration Testing:**
+   - Created comprehensive test suite in `tests/test_integration_get_skills_gap.py`
+   - Implemented tests for:
+     - Successful skill gap identification between different occupations
+     - Reverse direction comparison to verify different gaps are found
+     - Same occupation comparison (which should result in no gaps)
+   - Tests pass successfully and verify the function's logic is working correctly

+**3. Key Implementation Details:**
+   - Function returns a structured response with:
+     - Success/failure status
+     - Error message (if applicable)
+     - Result containing:
+       - Source occupation title
+       - Target occupation title
+       - List of skill names that represent the gap
+   - Leverages the on-demand API fetching capability for retrieving occupation and skill data

+**4. Enhanced Skill Gap Analysis with Proficiency Levels (as of 2025-06-06):**
+   - Implemented `get_skills_gap_by_lvl` function in `src/functions/get_skills_gap_by_lvl.py` to provide more detailed skill gap analysis
+   - This enhanced function:
+     - Identifies both missing skills and skills with higher proficiency requirements in the target occupation
+     - Returns comprehensive information including proficiency levels for both source and target occupations
+     - Leverages the existing `identify_skill_gap` function for the core analysis logic
+   - Created parallel integration tests in `tests/test_integration_get_skills_gap_by_lvl.py` with similar test cases
+   - The test script is executable and follows the same pattern as other integration tests

+**5. Next Steps:**
+   - Implement the REST API for the skill gap analysis endpoint
+   - Consider whether to use LLM-generated proficiency levels as an enhancement

+**6. Project Prioritization (as of 2025-06-06):**
+   - Current focus is on completing core requirements:
+     - Implementing the FastAPI REST API endpoints
+     - Ensuring all integration tests work as an automated test suite
+     - Completing Docker containerization and deployment
+   - LLM-enhanced skill gap analysis (with detailed gap descriptions) has been added as an optional final phase
+   - This approach ensures we deliver a functional solution that meets all base requirements before adding advanced features